MostlyAdequate/mostly-adequate-guide/ch8.md

 // Exercise 4
 // ==========
-// Use Maybe to rewrite ex4 without an if statement
+// Use Maybe to rewrite ex4 without an if statement.

 var ex4 = function (n) {
   if (n) { return parseInt(n); }